by JOE JOHNSON & KATE SELTZER

 “It seems like it’s for people who are primarily pre-med,” said freshman Maya Jenkins.

-The process for designating a class is strenuous.
+The process for designating a class follows a similar process as designating a course as writing or speaking intensive.
 The class is first recommended by a faculty member to be designated as an honors course.
 The Honors Program website states that the course must meet the objectives of the Honors Program, including developing communication skills, incorporating an interdisciplinary focus and enhancing research skills.

 The course is then approved by a faculty committee with five members.
 Only after it has been vetted, and it is clear that the course articulates the objectives of independent student learning as defined by the Honors Program objectives does it become an honors course.

 These objectives may scare off the average student who is not a part of the Honors Program due to fear of extra work and long papers.
 Slunt made it clear that this is not what makes an honors course different from any other course at UMW.
-She said that the honors course lectures are similar to a regular course but the lab part of an honors course involves more research and advanced instrumentation.
+For example, in STEM courses the lectures are similar to a regular course but the lab part involves more research and advanced instrumentation.
 It is also possible that students have a background in honors-like courses because multiple courses at UMW already teach advanced speaking and interdisciplinary skills which is a vital part of any honors course.

 “If someone had not told me that they were honors I would never have been able to guess it,” Corkran said.
 “That doesn’t mean that they’re bad classes, but all these classes at college are hard and so there’s nothing that makes an honors class more difficult.”